GentleZhu/HEER/preprocessing/Readme.md

 	dataset-name.config

 It contains following informaton:
-The first line is a list of edge type, each edge type is represented as a list of left node index and right node index; The second line is a list of node indexes starting from 0.
-They are in string type; The third line is a list of edge indexes starting from 0.
-They are in string type; The fourth line is a list of each edge's directed condition, 1 stands for directed and 0 stands for undirected.
+The first line is a list of node type index pairs, each pair is represented as a list of left node index and right node index, each pair represents an edge; The second line is a list of node indexes starting from 0; The third line is a list of edge types; The fourth line is a list of each edge's directed condition, 1 stands for directed and 0 stands for undirected.
 Therefore, we might have a sample config file **DBLP.config** as:

 	[[0, 0], [0, 1], [0, 2], [0, 3], [0, 4]]
 	['P', 'Y', 'W', 'A', 'V']